Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Theoretical Bounds

 This finishes the proof for BM-MC$_3$.

 Recall that for BM-MC$_2$, we perform a uniformly at random rotation along a unit circle on the Bloch sphere passing through $\ket{0}$ and $\ket{1}$.
-We technically do not use one degree of freedom that a qubit provides.
-The proof is similar to previous theorem, and easier.
-It suffices to lower bound
+The proof is similar to the rank $k=3$ case, and easier.
+It suffices to lower bound the following ratio:

 by $0.75$.
 Here $f(\alpha)$ denotes the probability that two unentangled qubits with (angular) distance $\alpha$ over the sphere/circle, are measured by opposite spins.
 Similar as in previous proof we can simplify the ratio as